encode/django-rest-framework/docs/api-guide/serializers.md

 Alternatively names in the `fields` options can map to properties or methods which take no arguments that exist on the model class.

+---

+**Note**: Before version 3.3, the `'__all__'` shortcut did not exist, but omitting the fields attribute had the same effect.
+Omitting both fields and exclude is now deprecated, but will continue to work as before until version 3.5

+---

 ## Specifying nested serialization

 The default `ModelSerializer` uses primary keys for relationships, but you can also easily generate nested representations using the `depth` option: